thorchh/FlavorFusion-AndroidCookbookApp/README.md

 ## Features

 - 👤 User Accounts with Data Sync: Create user accounts to access your saved recipes from multiple devices.
-Your data will be securely synchronized across all devices, ensuring you never lose your favorite recipes.
+Your data will be securely synchronized across all devices, ensuring you never lose your favourite recipes.

 - 🔍 Recipe Search: Easily search for recipes based on specific ingredients, titles, and descriptions.

-- 🏷️🎨 Tagging with Colors: Tag recipes with colours for easy categorization and organization.
+- 🏷️ Tagging with Colours: Tag recipes with colours for easy categorization and organization.

-- ❤️ Favorites: Save your favourite recipes to a dedicated page for quick access.
+- ❤️ Favourites: Save your favourite recipes to a dedicated page for quick access.

 - ✏️ Recipe Editing: Edit and customize existing recipes to suit your preferences.